0x3developer/SEOAnalyzer/README.md

 ## To Improve
-- In some website some words coompained in one long word, its actually from the html-agility source, that part needs investigation and fix
+- In some website some words compained into one long word, its actually from the html-agility source, that part needs investigation and fix

 ## References